emil-jacero/cue-oam/design/proposals/01-scope.md

 - Components compose traits to define workload behavior
 - Scopes compose traits to define cross-cutting concerns that affect components
 - Both inherit from #Trait, providing a unified architecture
-- Applications contain components with scopes as additions that apply policies and concerns
+- Applications contain components with scopes as additions that apply policies and cross-cutting concerns
 - Scopes reference components via an `affects` field to specify which components they apply to
+- Scopes are inherently a `Modifier` trait

 ### Problem Statement